 (Google Alerts – sources)

-You can also specify alert delivery times in your settings, and whether these should be sent in a single email …
+You can also specify the delivery time of your alerts in your settings, and whether these should be sent as a single email …

 Note that at the bottom of your email notification, you are given various options, including: